-We expect the RAPID/MOCHA measurements and the results of our vertical mode analysis to be similar in general to other subtropical regions.
-The relative balance between important dynamic processes is different in tropical and subpolar regions, if for no other reason than the existence of fast waves (Kelvin waves and barotropic
+We expect the Rapid/MOCHA measurements and the results of our vertical mode analysis to be similar in general to other subtropical regions.
+Equatorial and subpolar regions have different balances, set by changing contributions from baroclinic Rossby wave speeds, stratification effects (baroclinic around the equator and barotropic towards the poles), and topographic steering through f/H contours.